rookes/subtitle-clip-studio/README.md

 clipper serve
 ```

-This command runs the app server on your machine and opens a browser to `http://127.0.0.1:8765`.
+This command will run the app server on your local machine and open a browser to `http://127.0.0.1:8765`.
-See more options with `clipper server --help`.

 #### 5. Configure